open-telemetry/opentelemetry-dotnet-contrib/src/OpenTelemetry.Instrumentation.AspNetCore/README.md

   added to the request's metrics context.
 These tags will automatically appear in the exported data for any related metrics.
-* Customizing Exported Metrics: To focus on enriching or exporting a specific metric (e.g., http.server.request.duration), you can control this at the exporting stage, either by filtering specific metrics in the exporter or by customizing the telemetry pipeline configuration.
+* Customizing Exported Metrics: To focus on enriching or exporting a specific metric (e.g. `http.server.request.duration`), you can control this at the exporting stage, either by filtering specific metrics in the exporter or by customizing the telemetry pipeline configuration.